TheOdinProject/curriculum/rails/project_lets_build.md

 If you don't feel comfortable with testing Ruby yet, it can feel like you're learning two languages at once.
 Don't be discouraged if you end up scratching your head a bit... it takes some getting used to.
 Luckily RSpec only uses about a dozen different methods again and again and again, the trick is just knowing which order to put them in.

 The tutorial covers more specifically the practice of "Test Driven Development", where you actually write the tests FIRST and THEN write the code to make them pass.
 That's helpful for many reasons, not least of which is that you get to make sure your test actually fails if the code doesn't work.
 It also keeps you honest by making you only write just enough code to make your tests pass (so your code base stays lean and clean).
-It can take some getting used to but is a software development practice that is becoming more and more common these days.
+It can take some getting used to but it is a software development practice that is becoming more and more common these days.

 90% of you will need to learn Rails testing and this is the best way to do it.
 That 90% covers everyone who will be seeking a job as a web developer or who is looking to put together any websites more complicated than simple registration pages.
 For the other 10%, you should be okay skipping past the testing but I encourage everyone to give it a shot.
 Otherwise you've got no way of knowing if your application is working properly or not.